dell/karavi-authorization/docs/GETTING_STARTED_GUIDE.md

 Replace the data in `config.yaml` under the `data` field with your new, encoded data.
 Save the changes and Karavi Authorization will read the changed secret.

-**Note**: If you are updating the signing secret, the tenants need to be updated with new tokens via the `karavictl generate token` command like so:
+**Note**: If you are updating the signing secret, the tenants must be updated with new tokens via the `karavictl generate token` command like so:

 `karavictl generate token --tenant $TenantName --insecure --addr "grpc.${AuthorizationHost}" | jq -r '.Token' > kubectl -n $namespace apply -f -`

 ## Other Dynamic Configuration Settings

-Some settings are not stored in the `karavi-config-secret` but in the csm-config-params ConfigMap, such as LOG_LEVEL and LOG_FORMAT.
+Some settings are not stored in the `karavi-config-secret` but in the `csm-config-params` ConfigMap, such as LOG_LEVEL and LOG_FORMAT.
 To update the karavi-authorization logging settings during runtime, run the below command on the K3s cluster, make your changes, and save the updated configmap data.

 ```
 k3s kubectl -n karavi edit configmap/csm-config-params